Jul 13, 2010

 Yes, it happened – I spilled tea on my, relatively new, and very expensive laptop.
 I couldn’t believe it.
 I was always so careful.
 And from the time my daughter was old enough to tap her tiny fingers on the keypad I have preached about the importance of never having liquid of any sort near the computer.
 I was stunned, speechless, and that’s a rear happening for me I can assure you.

 So what did I do?
 What did I learn?
-What did it teach me – for I do believe most things happen in our lives to teach us something; my default thinking I’m proud to say after 20+ years of Oprah.
+What did it teach me – for I do believe most things happen in our lives to teach us something; my default thinking I’m proud to say after 20+ years of watching the Oprah show.

-Tired as I was, I took out Click-Free and plugged it in to let it do it’s job.
-It’s not that I have to copy or paste, or do anything with it other than plug it in and wait for it to backup – it’s just when you’re shattered after a long day at the computer it’s easy to say, “I’ll do it tomorrow.”
-Boy was I glad I hadn’t left till tomorrow what I could do that day, as that wonderful saying goes.
+I wasn't just tired the previous night, I was shattered.
+It is nothing short of a miracle that I plugged in Click-Free to let it do it’s job before collapsing into bed.
+No, you don't have to copy or paste, or do anything with it other than plug it in and wait for it to backup – but when you are out of your face with tiredness after a long day at the computer it’s very easy to say, “I’ll do it tomorrow.”
+Boy was I glad I hadn't left till tomorrow what I could do that day, as that wonderful saying goes.

 Now don’t get me wrong here – it’s not like I was stupid enough to sit down to have a cuppa beside my laptop – oh no, far from it.